asainsbury/Ansible_EX407/00_setup_vagrant/README.md

 # Part 00 - In the beginning..
-Well you made it this far, well done!.
+Well you made it this far, well done!

 ## Introduction
 As we mentioned back on the main page, we need to setup a few things before we can follow along with the examples.
 As I've already spent a good amount of time working with Vagrant we can just use a repo I already created to auto generate our test VM's.